Mirantis/mke-docs/content/docs/tutorials/k0s-single-node/k0s-single-node-scenario.md

    ```

    {{< callout type="info" >}}
-   Upon successful completion of the MKE 4 installation, a username and password
+   A username and password are automatically generated and displayed upon successful completion of the MKE 4 cluster.
+To explicitly set a password that differs from the one automatically generated, run:
-   will be automatically generated and displayed once for you to use.

-   To explicitly set a password value, run `mkectl apply -f mke4.yaml --admin-password <password>` .
-   {{< /callout >}}

-5. Install and configure Load Balancer:
+5. Install and configure a load balancer.

     To configure an external load balancer, such as ELB or Octavia, refer to the [Load balancer requirements](../../getting-started/system-requirements#load-balancer-requirements) for detailed information.